Breaching 1.5°C: Give me the odds

 Download

-Download the working paper freely (open access) here.
+Download the paper (gold open access) here.